-The Stuff we Liked: Equipment is easy to set up, three simple choices to choose from depending on home or away lifestyle.
+Equipment is easy to set up, three simple choices to choose from depending on home or away lifestyle.
 No charge for equipment, 30-day money back guarantee, no cancellation fees.
 Waterproof buttons, backup battery, 24/7 in-house monitoring (no outsourcing), fastest response time in the industry (est. 20 seconds).
 Optional fall detection is compatible with any of the medical alert options.
-Mobile unit battery lasts for 5 days!
+The mobile unit battery lasts for 5 days.

-The Stuff we Didn't: Website needs some attention, difficult to find detailed information about products.
+The website needs some attention, difficult to find detailed information about products.

 In-home and Cellular Medical Alert Options from LifeStation

-Having three types of medical alert options (traditional in-home (landline), cellular in-home (no landline), and mobile (gps)) has become the standard these days for modern medical alert companies.
+Having different types of medical alert options (traditional in-home (landline), cellular in-home (no landline), and mobile + GPS has become the standard these days for modern medical alert companies.
 LifeStation delivers on that and more (considering the optional accessories available).
-We're very pleased to see that LifeStation medical alert has improved their customer service experience as well.
+We’re very pleased to see that LifeStation medical alert has improved their customer service experience as well.

 Setup for the cellular medical alert system from LifeStation was a breeze.
 Incredibly easy is an understatement… There are automated voice prompts that walk you through setup and testing with the call center and the printed directions were clear and simple.
 Anyone could set the cellular unit up.
 The cellular unit works anywhere covered by AT&T. This unit also has a great battery life, up to 5 days which is unusual in the market, normally we see mobile units that need to be charged daily.